XianhuaZeng/en/_posts/2016-11-26-removing-duplicate-texts-in-a-string.md

 ---
 layout: post
-title: Removing duplicate texts in a string
+title: Removing Duplicate Texts in a String
-date: 2016-11-26 15:54
+Date: 2016-11-26 15:54
 author: Xianhua Zeng
 comments: true
 tags: [Regular Expression, PRXCHANGE]
 categories: [Code]
 ---
 A recent question on SAS-L asked how to remove duplicate texts in a string.
 Several solutions were offered, each of them solving the problem differently.
-From my point of view, using traditional functions like SCAN and SUBSTR might be confusing and labourious.
+From my point of view, using traditional functions like SCAN and SUBSTR to solve this question might be confusing and labourious.
 Here is <span style="text-decoration: none;"><a href="https://en.wikipedia.org/wiki/Regular_expression" target="_blank">regular expression</a></span> solution.
 <pre><code>data _null_;
     infile cards truncover;
     input STRING $32767.;